Investors in Ethiopia

 Orange Ventures

-Orange Ventures, established in 2015 as the corporate venture arm of Orange, is headquartered in Paris, France.
-The firm focuses on investing in companies across a range of sectors, including software, technology, consumer services, digital enterprise, cybersecurity, fintech, e-health, and gaming, among others.
-With a strong emphasis on fostering innovation, particularly in the Middle East and Africa, Orange Ventures aims to support sustainable and responsible business models while helping to cultivate future global technology leaders.
-With 350 million euros in assets under management, it ranks among the top ten corporate venture firms in Europe and seeks to achieve financial objectives aligned with industry standards.
+Orange Ventures, founded in 2015 and based in Paris, France, serves as the corporate venture arm of Orange.
+The company focuses on investing in a diverse range of sectors including software, technology, digital enterprise, cybersecurity, fintech, e-health, and gaming, among others.
+With a strong emphasis on fostering innovation, Orange Ventures aims to support emerging global tech companies and promote sustainable business models, particularly in the Middle East and Africa.
+The venture firm manages assets totaling 350 million euros and is recognized as one of the leading corporate venture firms in Europe.
+Its investment strategy is aligned with industry standards, seeking to drive growth and innovation within and beyond Orange's areas of expertise.

 Made 1 investment in Ethiopia